langchain-ai/langchain/docs/use_cases/document_retrieval.md

 The full tutorial is available below.
-- [TODO](TODO): An application to recommend Disney songs based on user feellings/moods and vibes.

-An interactive demo can be found on [Hugging Face Spaces](TODO)
+- [FairytaleDJ]([TODO](https://www.activeloop.ai/resources/3-ways-to-build-a-recommendation-engine-for-songs-with-lang-chain/)): An application to recommend Disney songs based on user feellings/moods and vibes.
+An interactive demo can be found on [Hugging Face Spaces]([TODO](https://huggingface.co/spaces/Francesco/FairytaleDJ))